-If the above techniques are not possible and a metal-to-metal connection is unavoidable, a sacrificial anode must be attached to the Aquaprobe.
-Sacrificial anodes are manufactured from zinc and are designed to slide onto the threaded connector section of the Aquaprobe and to be held on by the mounting nut.
-Zinc is much more active than aluminium and will therefore corrode first leaving the Aquaprobe undamaged.
+In addition to the insulation described above, a sacrificial anode must be attached to the Aquaprobe[®].
+Sacrificial anodes are manufactured from zinc and are designed to slide onto the threaded connector section of the Aquaprobe[®] and to be held on by the mounting nut.
+Zinc is much more active than aluminium and will therefore corrode first leaving the Aquaprobe[®] undamaged.